vturovets/openwebui-srs-starter/capabilities_post.md

 # Capabilities overview

-- **End-to-end holiday assistant** – The project couples a FastAPI backend with a Vite + Svelte frontend so OpenWebUI-style holiday requests can be parsed, validated, and reviewed in one place.
-The backend focuses on deterministic, benchmarkable behaviour while the frontend mirrors the OpenWebUI flows used for experiments and regression testing.【F:README.md†L3-L29】
-- **Deterministic NLP pipeline** – HolidaySearchPipeline wires together language detection, rule-based and LLM extractors, a normaliser, and a validator backed by fixture data.
-Optional popularity imputation fills gaps in requests using historic stats, and every run records extraction attempts and timings for observability.【F:backend/app/pipeline/pipeline.py†L93-L200】
-- **Full API surface for experiments** – `/v1/parse` runs the pipeline for single requests or import batches, `/v1/dialog` drives clarification-aware sessions, `/v1/fixtures` exposes airports/destinations/configuration/method catalogues, `/v1/import/summary` reports statistical rollups, and `/v1/voice` transcribes audio before reusing the same pipeline path.【F:backend/app/api/routes.py†L662-L1115】
-- **Guardrailed bulk imports** – ImportJobRunner executes backlog batches with bounded concurrency, CPU/memory-aware throttling, retry tracking, latency histograms, and percentile summaries so large datasets remain stable during evaluation runs.【F:backend/app/services/import_runner.py†L330-L428】
+- This project delivers an end-to-end holiday assistant that pairs a reliable API with a responsive web interface to keep requests consistent from intake to review.
+- A deterministic NLP pipeline powers language detection, rule-based and LLM extraction, normalization, and validation so travel intents stay clear and auditable.
+- Batch and conversational endpoints support single parses, dialog-driven clarification, fixture discovery, import rollups, and voice transcription to reuse the same evaluation path.
+- Bulk imports are guarded by bounded concurrency, resource-aware throttling, retries, and latency insights to keep large datasets stable.
-- **Instrumentation and logging** – API responses include timing metadata, validation details, recognised entities, and method selections, while CSV logging and import summary logging persist outcomes for A/B comparisons or replay in the UI.【F:backend/app/api/routes.py†L691-L904】
+- Rich instrumentation surfaces timings, validation results, recognized entities, and method choices while preserving logs for comparison or replay.
+- The experience is tailored for OpenWebUI-style experiments, providing predictable flows for benchmarking and regression coverage.
+- This work is part of the Ciklum AI Academy program, highlighting practical, production-minded design for applied AI assistants.